-COMBUSTION EMISSIONS ASSOCIATED WITH NATURAL GAS AND ELECTRICITY
+COMBUSTION EMISSIONS ASSOCIATED WITH ELECTRICITY

-Electricity and natural gas are used by almost every project.
-Criteria pollutant emissions are emitted through the generation of electricity and consumption of natural gas.
-However, because electrical generating facilities for the Project area are located either outside the region (state) or offset through the use of pollution credits (RECLAIM) for generation within the SCAB, criteria pollutant emissions from offsite generation of electricity are generally excluded from the evaluation of significance and only natural gas use is considered.
-The emissions associated with natural gas use were calculated using CalEEMod.
+Criteria pollutant emissions are emitted through the generation of electricity.
+However, because electrical generating facilities for the Project area are located either outside the region (state) or offset through the use of pollution credits (RECLAIM) for generation within the SCAB, criteria pollutant emissions from offsite generation of electricity are excluded from the evaluation of significance.
+Based on information provided by the Project applicant, the site is also not expected to utilize natural gas for the building envelope, and therefore would not generate any emissions from direct energy consumption.

-3.5.3 Mobile Source Emissions
+3.5.3 MOBILE SOURCE EMISSIONS

 The Project related operational air quality emissions derive primarily from vehicle trips generated by the Project, including employee trips to and from the site and truck trips associated with the proposed uses.
-Trip characteristics available from the Harvill & Water Warehouse Traffic Analysis were utilized in this analysis (36).
-Per the Harvill & Water Warehouse Traffic Analysis, the proposed Project is expected to generate approximately 930 total trips per day which include 714 passenger car trips per day and 216 truck trips per day.
+Trip characteristics available from the Patterson & Cajalco (PPT220024) Traffic Analysis were utilized in this analysis (37).